 Your reply including an e-mail address to which I can send an e-mail with further information in an attachment will be greatly appreciated.

 I am looking forward to hearing from you.

-However, since my thesis is available freely on my website [pdf] in full format and as a 8-page paper [PDF], I can't imagine why I would want to sell it on Amazon for an hugely inflated price.
+However, since my thesis is available freely on my website [pdf] in full format.
+I can't imagine why I would want to sell it on Amazon for an hugely inflated price.
 It won't be a bestseller.
 I won't make money.
 It would just be a rip-off for a couple (at most) of people.
 I guess now that we have print-on-demand publishing, which is what LAP Lambert uses, anything can be a book.
 It ushers in a new age of vanity publishing.
 I can't say I have much respect for people who feel their research gains legitimacy because they put a hard cover on it and charge US$100+.
 In case my website ever goes offline, my thesis is also freely available forever at the Library of Canada.
 So, LAP Lambert, no I don't need your services to make my thesis more widely available.

 "LAP Lambert Academic Publishing" is the English language division of VDM Verlag.
 At first I thought 'oh, that must be related to Springer-Verlag', a well-respected academic publishing house.
 It turns out that 'verlag' means 'publishing house' and they are not affiliated.